romilly/start-apl/manuscript/Author.md

 Romilly is currently engaged in Robotics and AI research using APL as the implementation language.

-You can contact him at romilly.cocking@gmail.com or follow him on twitter @rareblog
+You can contact him at romilly.cocking@gmail.com or follow him on twitter as [@rareblog](http://twitter.com/rareblog)

-You can read his RAREBlog [here](http://blog.rareschool.com/)
+You can read his blog [here](http://blog.rareschool.com/)

 ![Romilly Cocking](images/rom.jpg)